- Fashion and Beauty

 Makeup Streaks & Fades by Noon?

-Since you can’t apply makeup with a heavy hand & expect it to go unnoticed by school officials, you need some extra insurance for your makeup to survive the day.
-Use a makeup setting spray after you’ve finished your morning makeup routine.
+Since you can’t apply makeup with a heavy hand & expect it to go unnoticed by school officials, you need some extra insurance so your makeup can survive the day.
+Nothing will give you away faster than streaky blotches of foundation or eyeliner!
+If you're in an athletic program or gym class, makeup is tested even further.
+After finishing your morning makeup routine, mist your face with a makeup setting spray to lock everything in place.

-Nothing screams “look at me” like a giant streak of mascara extending over your face after you fell asleep during 3rd period!
+Nothing screams “look at me” like a giant glob of mascara running down your face after you fell asleep during 3rd period!
 Makeup setting sprays are clear and light weight, so nobody will know your secret.
 Try Urban Decay’s All Nighter or Model in a Bottle's Setting Spray.
 Close your eyes and mist over your face after all of your makeup has been applied.

 Final Rule: Cover the Bad, Show off the Good

-Whether or not you’re facing a school makeup ban, always remember that natural makeup accentuates your confidence and looks 100x more flattering than caked-on war-paint!
+Whether or not you’re facing a school makeup ban, keep in mind that natural makeup accentuates your confidence and appearance 100x more than caked-on war-paint!